-If you are not concerned with price, the best vacuum you can buy for hardwoods and area rugs is the Dyson Ball Multi Floor Canister Vacuum.
+If you are not concerned with price, the best vacuum you can buy for hardwoods and area rugs is the Dyson Ball Multi Floor Canister Vacuum (see on Amazon).
 Don’t just take my word for it, J.D.
 Power gave it the highest numerical rating among canister vacuums in their 2015 and 2017 Vacuum Satisfaction Studies.

 This vacuum is designed to work on all surfaces featuring stiff nylon bristles that are incredibly effective at digging deep into rug fibers and removing dirt.
 It also has soft carbon fiber filaments designed specifically to remove dust from hardwoods.